KeepeuhCalmeuh/Cigarettes/README.md

 cmake ..
 make
 ```
 This will compile both the `Cigarettes` executable and the `libCigarettes.so` shared library in the `build/` directory.
+For now, the libCigarettes.so is not usable.

 ### Launching the Messenger